sdsfsag/Windows-Porn-Blocker/Hardware Requirements.md

 The new version of the Porn Blocker includes a **background timer** and a **real-time website monitoring feature**.
 This may cause performance issues on **very old or weaker PCs**.

+*Please note that the instructions apply to version 3.5.
+If your PC doesn't support these requirements, just stay on the 3.4 version, which is still available.
+It can't do as much as the 3.5, but it also saves performance.*

 ## 🚨 PCs That Might Struggle

 | Category | Example CPUs |